 Set the control to On to encode closed captions that have been extracted from SMPTE 334M VANC data on the incoming HD video.
-When there is no incoming SMPTE 334M caption data, a null EIA-608B waveform is inserted on line 21 of the output video (Line 22 for 625/PAL outputs).
+When there is no incoming SMPTE 334M caption data, a null EIA-608B waveform is inserted on line 21 of the output video.

 5.6.2.
-Generating VITC On The Program Video Outputs
+Putting VITC On The Program Video Outputs

 VANC Data Processing

-V ITC Generator
+VITC Gene rator

 Off

 On

 This control determines whether vertical interval time code (VITC) will be inserted on the program SDI and analog video outputs.
 525 VITC Line and 625 VITC Line menu items set the insertion line for the VITC.
-The time bits will be converted from the RP188 ancillary time code on the HD video input.
-The user bits can be set to the original time or user bits by the VITC User Bits menu item.
+The time bits will be converted from the RP188 ancillary time code on the HD Video input.
+The User bits can be set to the original time or user bits by the VITC User Bits menu item.

 5.6.3.
-Selecting the Contents Of The VITC User Bits
+Setting The Contents Of The VITC User Bits

-١ VANC Data Processing
+VANC Data Processing

 V ITC User Bits

-RP188:LTC
+- Original Time

-RP188:VITC
+Original User Bits